National Wildlife Refuge: History

+Since President Theodore Roosevelt designated Florida's Pelican Island National Wildlife Refuge as the first wildlife refuge in 1903, the system has grown to over 568 national wildlife refuges and 38 wetland management districts encompassing about 859,000,000 acres.
+For more information see the History and Future of our National Wildlife Refuge System compiled by the National Wildlife Refuge Association.

-Management activities (as of Q3 2015)
+Management activities

 Comprehensive wildlife and habitat management demands the integration of scientific information from several disciplines, including understanding ecological processes and monitoring status of fish, wildlife and plants.
 Equally important is an intimate understanding of the social and economic drivers that impact and are affected by management decisions and can facilitate or impede implementation success.
 Service strategic habitat conservation planning, design, and delivery efforts are affected by the demographic, societal, and cultural changes of population growth and urbanization, as well as people's attitudes and values toward wildlife.
 Consideration of these factors contributes to the success of the service's mission to protect wildlife and their habitats.

 The refuge system works collaboratively internally and externally to leverage resources and achieve effective conservation.
 It works with other federal agencies, state fish and wildlife agencies, tribes, nongovernmental organizations, local landowners, community volunteers, and other partners.
 Meaningful engagement with stakeholders at a regional, integrated level adds to the effective conservation achievements of the FWS and allows individual refuges to respond more effectively to challenges.

 Wildlife and habitat management activities include: